Human rights in the United States: Death penalty

 Capital punishment is a legal penalty in the United States, currently used by 23 states, the federal government, and the military.
 As of 5 March 2020, there have been 1,517 executions in the United States since 1976 (when the death penalty was reinstated after it had been effectively invalidated as a punishment by a 1972 Supreme Court ruling).
 The United States is one of 55 countries worldwide that uses the death penalty, and was the first to develop lethal injection as a method of execution.
 Among the 56 countries categorized as 'Very high' on the Human Development Index, it is one of only 12 that retain the death penalty (the others being Singapore, Japan, the United Arab Emirates, Saudi Arabia, Bahrain, Oman, Belarus, Kuwait, Qatar, Malaysia, and Taiwan).
 Among the world's most economically and politically powerful countries, it is one of the few who utilize capital punishment.
 In 2011, for instance, it was the only country in the G8 that carried out executions, and was among only three countries in the G20 (along with China and Saudi Arabia) that carried out executions.
 Of the 56 members states of the Organization for Security and Cooperation in Europe, the United States and Belarus were the only two that carried out executions in 2011.

 The vast majority of executions are carried out by state governments, largely as a result of the federal political structure of the United States, in which most crimes are prosecuted by state governments rather than the federal government.
 Capital punishment is heavily concentrated among several states, with Texas overwhelmingly leading in number of executions at 569 between 1976 and 2020, followed by Virginia with 113 executions, and Oklahoma with 112.
 The disparity is particularly stark when broken down by county: since 1976, only 2% of counties have been responsible for more than half of all executions.
-As of January 25, 2008, the death penalty has been abolished in the District of Columbia and fourteen states, mainly in the Northeast and Midwest.
+As of 2024, the death penalty has been abolished in the District of Columbia and twenty-three states, mainly in the Northeast and Midwest.